joestubbs/coe379l-fa25/docs/unit04/rag.rst

 The knowledge base can contain both structured and unstructured data.
 It could be in the form of CSV files with rows and columns, or it could be text documents such as PDF or HTML files.
 You can also connect your knowledge base to streaming data sources or APIs.
-The documents in a knowlege base be preproceed and convereted to embeddings for the retrieval to work efficiently.
+The documents in a knowlege base be preprocessed and converted to embeddings for the retrieval to work efficiently.

 A raw document (e.g., a long PDF, research paper, book chapter) may be thousands of words — far exceeding what a LLM can reasonably handle at once.
 If you treat entire documents as single units,